omar-binary/deriv-market-datahub/README.md

 - Display the project IDs for your Google Cloud projects: `gcloud projects list`
 - Using the applicable project ID from the previous step, set the default project to the one in which you want to enable the API: `gcloud config set project YOUR_PROJECT_ID`
 - Display the project Number for your Google Cloud projects: `gcloud projects describe YOUR_PROJECT_ID`
-- Open `terraform.tfvars` in your text editor, and paste in the configuration below.
+- Open `terraform/terraform.tfvars` in your text editor, and paste in the configuration below.
 Be sure to replace <PROJECT_ID> with your project's ID, and <PROJECT_NUMBER> project with your project's Number then save the file.

-- Open `variables.tf` in your text editor, replace <market_data_bucket> default value with your selected name then save the file. (as bucket names should be unique across all GCP projects)
+- Open `terraform/variables.tf` in your text editor, replace <market_data_bucket> default value with your selected name then save the file. (as bucket names should be unique across all GCP projects)

 - Enable Compute Engine API: `gcloud services enable compute.googleapis.com`
 - Enable the Cloud Composer API: `gcloud services enable composer.googleapis.com`